lxj616/rebrickr/README.md

         * Apply unlimited materials or just LEGO material closest to original
       * Prefer overlapping and staggering over stacking of bricks
     * Priority 4:
-      * New feature: frame-by-frame generation of LEGO models (like the explosions in the LEGO Movie) for particle systems or animated objects
       * New feature: SNOT (studs not on top) functionality
-      * Allow for custom object to generate model from